jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Open information makes lying to you and myself so much harder.

 In my experience (and this is after processing 10,000 insurance claims), the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
-Especially because it makes cheating (on both sides) too hard for most people to bother with.
+Mainly because it makes cheating (on both sides) too hard for most people to bother with.

 People working for apparently unselfish reasons is not new.
 Early America was blessed with communal barn-raising, quilting societies, and fraternal associations who governed themselves in a Main Street economy.
 Open-source software and mass-collaboration simply adopt the same incentives.
 Because once our basic necessities are met, most people want to improve their craft, gain the respect of their peers, and pass-on their knowledge.